 When you click the report spam button on an email message this detail gets packaged up and sent back to the service provider that actually delivered the message.
 The recipient’s inbox also instantly adds the message to a filter making any incoming email from that sender to go into a junk folder.

-If different email marketing messages have been marked as spam from a specific sender, then the ESP that hosts the recipient’s inbox may select to create a fundamental rule that automatically delivers all messages from that sender into the junk folder.
+If different mass email marketing messages have been marked as spam from a specific sender, then the ESP that hosts the recipient’s inbox may select to create a fundamental rule that automatically delivers all messages from that sender into the junk folder.
 This can be very detrimental because really interested users of your email list will not obtain your email communications.

 Once an email has been marked as spam the service provider also logs the internet protocol address of the sender, sender’s domain name, and urls present in the email, which means even if the urls are pointing to the similar domain from a totally different sender they can select to obstruct that sender also for linking to those URLs.